-If you are still coloring your hair like I do, you will be well aware of the continuous maintenance necessary to keep up with the ever upcoming grey roots.
-Maintaining colored hair is very expensive indeed.
+If you are still coloring your hair like I do, you will be well aware of the continuous maintenance necessary to keep up with the ever upcoming gray roots.
+So what is the best way to dye hair roots yourself?

-Therefore I have started dying my hair roots myself.
-I still have the highlights done professionally every half year but I dye my roots myself every 5-6 weeks.
+Therefore I started dying my hair roots myself.
+I still have the highlights done professionally every half year but I dye my roots myself every 4-6 weeks.

 Skin tone awareness helps you pick the right color.
 Warm complexions are perfectly complemented by warm, golden or auburn shades, while skin with rosy undertones works best with cooler shades like ash and champagne tones.